PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 1. **DISABLED** will prevent a listener from starting, and it will prevent any processing of that event.
 2. **Access** managed by Prison requires the use of Access by Rank (perferred) or Access by Perms.
 It also will vary in effectives based upon the priority level in relation to other plugins, where any plugin that has a lower priority than Prison will bypass Prison's attempts to control access.
 3. **ACCESSBLOCKEVENTS** and **ACCESSMONITOR** are able to have a duel behavior because these priorities will create two different listeners, each at a different priority, and each having a different purpose.
+4. **Block Break** refers to Prison handling the whole block break processing and drops.
-4. **Mine Sweeper** should never be used unless there is no other way to count all the broken blocks.
+5. **Mine Sweeper** should never be used unless there is no other way to count all the broken blocks.
-5. Support for outside of the mine for auto features maybe added soon.
+6. Support for outside of the mine for auto features maybe added soon.
 The way it will probably be supported would be through a list of worlds in which it should be active, plus the use of WG regions too.
-6. The **MONITOR** priority, including ***BLOCKEVENTS*** will ignore all events that have been canceled and will process them anyway.
-Therefore **ACCESSBLOCKEVENTS** and **ACCESSMONITOR** will fail on the "access" part and will deny access to the mines, but it will also still process the events if they are canceled.
+7. The **MONITOR** priority, including ***BLOCKEVENTS*** will ignore all events that have been canceled and will process them anyway.
+Therefore **ACCESSBLOCKEVENTS** and **ACCESSMONITOR** will fail on the "access" part if the event is canceled when Prison gets ahold of it the first time, which will deny access to the mines, but it will also still process the event under the priority of MONITOR or BLOCKEVENTS.